robotanh/ASSIGNMENT_NETWORK/README.md

 ```bash
 python server.py
 ```
 To utilize the Torrent system, first, navigate to the project directory in your terminal.
-Then, to start the server, run the following command:
+Then, run the following command:
 ```bash
 python main.py
 ```
+The screen will display four options:
+1. Client Mode
+2. Seeder Mode
+3. Split file mode
+4. Make torrent file mode

-Then follow the instruction to select the necessary mode.
+Type in the corresponding option to continue the workflow.